kieubinh/reading-notes/quotes.md

 Li05.
 "Whether you are trying to make a sale, get a date, or wangle out of a traffic ticket, eastablishing a rapport is very important." by _Nicholas Broothman_

+Li06.
+"Commitment gives life to things that might otherwise seem lifeless." in the book "The 12 Week Year"

 ## Career
 Ca01.
 "A goal without a plan is just a wish." by _Antoine de Saint-Exupéry_

 Ca02.
 "The decisions you make today determines the results you get tomorrow.
 If you want a great future, you need to make better decision." by ... in the book "The 12 Week Year"

+Ca03.
+"People lose or win by scores and statistics.
+Having a way to measure your ability is very important to know where you stand." in the book "The 12 Week Year"

+Ca04.
+"Branding is what makes us shop for products and services whose quality we cannot quickly determine." in the book "Naked Economics"

+Ca05.
+"The average forecasting expert is roughly as accurate as a dart-throwing chimpanzee." in the book "Superforecasting"

+Ca06.
+"Accurate predictability involves optimistically gathering all the necessary information but acknowledging the potential possibility of losing foresight." in the book "Superforecasting"

+Ca07.
+"Aggregating the judgments of many people who know nothing produces a lot of nothing.
+Aggregating the decisions of people who know a little is better, and if there are enough of them, it can produce impressive results." in the book "Superforecasting"

 ## Love
 Lo01.